Vargos98/Premier-website/README.md

 ## Overview
-This project is a replication of a design I found on [Pintrest & Behance ]((https://www.behance.net/gallery/97376811/Premier)) using HTML and CSS with a focus on CSS LFlexbox Layout.
+This project is a replication of a design I found on [Pintrest & Behance ]((https://www.behance.net/gallery/97376811/Premier)) using HTML and CSS with a focus on CSS Flexbox Layout.
 The purpose of this project is to practice and showcase my front-end development skills, particularly in creating responsive and visually appealing layouts.